Vanshaj-AI/Vanshaj-AI/README.md

 </head>
 <body>
   <h2>About Me</h2>
-  <p>Greetings, and welcome to my corner of the data universe!
-I'm [Your Name], a seasoned Data Scientist with a robust background in Data Engineering.
+  <p> I'm Vanshaj Jain, a seasoned Data Scientist with a robust background in Data Engineering.
 With a passion for extracting insights from complex data sets, I specialize in crafting end-to-end data solutions that drive informed decision-making and fuel business growth.</p>
   <h2>What to Expect</h2>
   <p>Here, you'll find a collection of my projects and contributions that showcase my expertise in data science and data engineering.
 From developing cutting-edge machine learning models to architecting scalable data pipelines, each project reflects my commitment to excellence and innovation in the field of data.</p>
   <h2>Let's Connect</h2>